TranslucentComputing/spring-data-elasticsearch/README.md

 Spring Data Elasticsearch
 =========================

-Spring Data implementation for ElasticSearch
+Translucent Computing fork of Spring Data implementation for ElasticSearch

 Spring Data makes it easier to build Spring-powered applications that use new data access technologies such as non-relational databases, map-reduce frameworks, and cloud based data services as well as provide improved support for relational database technologies.